 How to Choose a Strong Trademark for Your Business

-Selecting a strong trademark can be one of the most crucial decisions you’ll make in your business formation process.
-It's an essential marketing tool and business asset that can differentiate one's brand name, products, and services from competitors in the market.
+Selecting a strong trademark is one of the most crucial decisions you'll make during business formation.
+As an essential marketing tool and business asset, it differentiates your brand name, products, and services from competitors.
+Every year, the USPTO receives over 750,000 applications, and a significant portion get rejected or abandoned because the mark is simply too weak to protect.

 What Is a Trademark?